 Our diocesan team can help you to explore your vocation.
 We run regular events where you can hear from those who have already discovered what God is calling them to.
 And we have vocations advisers who can talk one-to-one with you about your experiences of listening to God’s voice.
 Why not read some of the stories below about how God has called people from our diocese, and see if those experiences resonate with you?

-You can find out more about vocations and download information for Vocations Sunday (4th Sunday of Easter each year) from the national Church of England’s website: vocation.churchofengland.org
+You can find out more about vocations and download information for Vocations Sunday (usually the 4th Sunday of Easter each year) from the national Church of England’s website: vocation.churchofengland.org

 We offer training for clergy and Readers on our Portsmouth Pathway, although this is due to end in summer 2024.
 The training centre is located within our diocese and offers a mixture of academic input and practical experience.
 Ordinands and trainee Readers meet together on a weekday evening, making it easier for those who work to be involved.
 More details here.